Kungsbacka/Grouper/README.md

 Get-GrouperDocumentEntry -GroupName 'My Group' | Edit-GrouperDocument | Save-GrouperDocument -Publish

 # Create a new document, edit and save (without publishing)
-# A new document always contains one member object (static) as a placeholder to make the document valid.
+# A new document always contains one member object (static) as a placeholder just to make the document valid.
 # Remove or edit the member object to match your needs.
 New-GrouperDocument -GroupId '4a31e904-a33a-476e-95da-4d0ec7ab602a' -GroupName 'My Group' -Store AzureAd | Edit-GrouperDocument | Save-GrouperDocument

 # It is also possible to create new documents by hand.
 Create a document in your favorite text editor,
-# copy document to clipboard, and...
+# save the document as a JSON file
+Get-Content document.json | ConvertTo-GrouperDocument | Save-GrouperDocument

+# ...or straight from the clipboard
 Get-Clipboard | ConvertTo-GrouperDocument | Save-GrouperDocument

 # To check if a "hand made" document is valid before converting, use Test-GrouperDocument
-Get-Clipboard | Test-GrouperDocument -OutputErrors
+Get-Content document.json | Test-GrouperDocument -OutputErrors
 ```

 ## Group document

 A Grouper document contains all information required by Grouper to process a single group.
-Name, id and store are required properties.
+Name, ID and Store are required properties.
 The document must also contain at least one
-member object that describes what members the group should contain.
+member object that describes the members that the group should contain.

-Interval is used by the GrouperService as a recommended (but not guaranteed) processing interval in minutes for the document.
+Interval is used by the GrouperService as a recommended (but not contractual) processing
+interval in minutes for a document.
+GrouperProcess will try to process the document in
+the given interval.
+A document with an interval of zero (default) will be processed either
+when GrouperService does a full pass through all published documents, or when the document
+is updated in the document database.

+A full pass is done three times a day (at 6 am, 12 pm and 4 pm).
+This is hardcoded into the
+service (see method ShouldProcessAllDocuments), but may be configurable at a later time.

 Below is an example where the group lives in Azure AD and the members come from a student
 roster (elevregister).